 Increasing the density of jobs and destinations within the station areas is a vital part of encouraging ridership.
 Despite all the requests to increase the frequency and duration of SunRail service, the deciding factor for whether participants rode SunRail typically was whether their job was located near a station.
 Given SunRail's catchment areas, riders could always drive to a station if they lived farther away, but no one seemed willing to travel far from a station to their workplace.
 As mentioned in the previous section, many open house participants and survey respondents complained about last-mile problems.
-Long waits for bus transfers and a lack of bicycle and pedestrian infrastructure made it a hassle to get from the station to their workplace.
-In contrast, only a 3.9% of respondents mentioned that they lived too far from a station.
-This was confirmed by the ridership numbers as only 10.5% of those who worked in a TOD station area rode SunRail regularly compared to 24.7% of those who lived outside of a TOD station area.
+Long waits for bus transfers and a lack of bicycle and pedestrian infrastructure made it a hassle to get from the station to the ideciding factor for workplace.
+In contrast, only a 3.9% of respondents mentioned that they lived to articipants rode far from a station.
+This was confirmed by the ridership numbers as only 10.5% of those who worked in a TOD station area rode SunRail regularly dompared typically was 24.7% of those who lived outside of a TOD station area.

-Many participants also pointed to the need for SunRail to connect to more destinations.
+Many participants also pointed to the need for SunRail to connected near a station." destinations.
 One respondent said SunRail "stops don't take you anywhere where you can walk to for activities."
 While they often wanted SunRail to expand the network to connect to Disney or the airport, encouraging the development of more destinations within existing station areas could accomplish the same goal.
 Ultimately, providing more places to go through relocations, new development, or improved connectivity is needed for Central Florida to have the transit ridership it wants and needs.